This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Driving from St. George, Utah – 41 miles (1 h)

 PRO TIP: You might like this tour: Full-Day Tour to Zion National Park from Las Vegas.
 This tour will pick you up from your hotel in Las Vegas and take you to and from Zion.
-Plus, it includes breakfast, lunch, plus entrance fees for a completely stress-free day.
+It includes breakfast, lunch, plus entrance fees for a completely stress-free day.

-Here are some insights to help you determine the best time for your first-time visit:
+Here are some insights to help you determine the best time for your visit:

 However, be aware that spring is also a popular time for visitors, resulting in larger crowds.
 Plan your visit during weekdays or consider early morning or late afternoon outings to avoid peak times.